When Do Flat Minima Optimizers Work?: How do minima found by SWA and SAM differ?

+We start by comparing the similarity of flat and non-flat minimizers through linear interpolations.
+This analysis allows us to understand if they are in the same basin and how close they are to a region of sharply-increasing loss, where we expect loss/accuracy to differ widely between train and test.
+Further, for each of our four observations, we recommend a future work direction.

-If there exists no high-loss barrier between two networks along the linear interpolation, we call them (linearly) \emph{mode-connected} or say that their solutions are located in the same \emph{basin} (or \emph{valley}) \cite{loss_surfaces}. \citet{transfer_learning} formally define the notion of two solutions being in the same basin.
-Informally, a basin is an area in the parameter space where the loss function has relatively low values.
-Due to the non-linear and compositional structure of neural networks, the linear combination of the weights of two accurate models does not necessarily define an accurate model.
+To linearly interpolate between two sets of parameters $\params$ and $\params^{\prime}$, we parameterize the line connecting these two by choosing a scalar parameter $\alpha$ and defining the weighted average $\params(\alpha) = (1-\alpha)\params + \alpha \params^{\prime}$.
+If there exists no high-loss barrier between two networks $\params, \params^{\prime}$ along the linear interpolation, we say that they are located in the same \emph{basin}, i.e., $\{\params, \params^{\prime} \} \in \basin$. \cite{transfer_learning,zhou2020towards}.
+A basin is an area in the parameter space where the loss function has relatively low values.
+Due to NN non-linearities, the linear combination of the weights of two accurate models does not necessarily define an accurate model.
 Hence, we generally expect high-loss barriers along the linear interpolation path.

 While there are alternative distance measures that could be used to compare two networks, they typically either (a) do not offer clear interpretations, as pointed out by \citet{LMC_LTH}, or (b) yield trivial network connectivity results, such as \emph{non-linear} low-loss paths, which can be found for any two network minimizers \cite{draxler, garipov2018loss, a_closer_look_at_dl_heuristics, neural_network_landscapes}.